StevenBlack/vocab/million-dollar-words.md

 ### dilettante
 A person with a superficial interest in art or any branch of knowledge; a dabbler.
-A dilettante is a person who doesn't hold a job and spends the days browsing through museums, taking art classes, renting old movies and cooking meals with exotic ingredi- ents.
+A dilettante is a person who doesn't hold a job and spends the days browsing through museums, taking art classes, renting old movies and cooking meals with exotic ingredients.
 Say DJLL-EH-TAHNT.

 ### dingbat